syscoin/syscoin-api/README.md

 * it will generate swagger specs for APIs, also pass the path to your swagger-codegen-cli.jar when asked (for me the path was `D:/syscoin/swagger-codegen/modules/swagger-codegen-cli/target/swagger-codegen-cli.jar`)

-* after succesfull message goto cd /server
+* after successful  message go to cd /server

 * run ``./gen_server_yaml.sh``

-    it will promt three questions one by one
+    it will prompt three questions one by one

-* project-languge  it should be nodejs-server
+* project-language  it should be nodejs-server

 * path of directory  it should be nodejs